 2. Positive Influence

-The simplest way that kids learn is by imitation of influences around them.
+The simplest way that kids learn is by imitating the influences around them.
 Therefore, it is essential to create an atmosphere that is saturated with positive vibes.
 Relevant stakeholders like the parents, educators, and peers.

-In other words, if you surround your kids with business-minded orientation, they will grow with the same.
-Ideally, these friends of his will share their experience, habits, interests, and more with them.
+In other words, if you surround your kids with a business-minded orientation, they will grow with the same.
+Ideally, his friends will share their experiences, habits, interests, and more.
 In other words, that step directs them into the path you want them to follow.

 The third benefit of raising children with entrepreneurship skills is their poise.
-Poise is otherwise known as the self-confidence or the ability to overcome the fear of failure.
-In other words, parents should prepare kids or teenagers to expect not only success but also a failure.
+Poise is self-confidence or the ability to overcome the fear of failure.
+In other words, parents should prepare kids or teenagers to expect success and failure.

-Mind you, these kids and teens learn more quickly than adults, and that also indicates they can grow faster.
-Don’t shield them from failure but guide them through one until they become useful again.
+These kids and teens learn more quickly than adults, indicating they can grow faster.
+Don’t shield them from failure, but guide them through one until they become functional again.
 The fear of failure may be costlier than the crash itself.

-8 Steps to Manage Entrepreneurship Skills of Teens/Kids
+8 Steps to Build Entrepreneurship Skills in Kids (Teens)

 There has been a vibe around young entrepreneurs who have been able to do tremendous things in the world.
-Ranging from building an online boutique through eBay, to owning a clothing line, and engineering cars, teens simply rock.
-Raising kids is work, but entrepreneurship skills will teach them to be able to stand on their own.
+From building an online boutique through eBay, owning a clothing line, and engineering cars, teens rock.
+Raising kids is work, but entrepreneurship skills will teach them to stand independently.

 1. Find a Mentor

-The first step to take in helping a child that shows the business potential is to connect him with a mentor.
-This step includes a careful study of successful adults with such passion for improving the younger ones.
+The first step to take in helping a child who shows business potential is to connect him with a mentor.
+This step includes carefully studying successful adults passionate about improving the younger ones.
 Parents can start from the immediate or distant family or find a suitable mentor on social networks.

-LinkedIn, Twitter, and Facebook may prove an excellent place to start to find ideal models.
+LinkedIn, Twitter, and Facebook may be excellent places to find ideal models.
 Also, you may connect with higher professionals based on the recommendation of friends or family members.
 In short, don’t assume you know everything – seek help to nurture your dreams.

 2. Build a Viable Network